incapption-public/SimpleApi/README.md

 ## Usage

-1. Implement the iApiController interface with your controller Currently a method can return `StringResult` or `DataResult` which returns a message or an array along with a status code.
+1. Implement the iApiController interface with your controller.
+Currently a method can return `StringResult` or `DataResult` which returns a message or an array along with a status code.

 ```php